department-of-veterans-affairs/va.gov-cms/READMES/devops/deploy-oob.md

 Chances are that any situation serious enough to require an out-of-band deploy will warrant a postmortem.

 To create the postmortem, follow the procedure [here](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/tree/master/Postmortems).
 Note that this involves a pull request and review process.
-Don't just create it in `master` 🙂
+Don't just create it in `master` :slightly_smiling_face:

 Remember that the purpose of a postmortem is to determine the root causes – the deficits in processes and tools – that made this situation possible, and reduce the likelihood of it happening again.
 It is not to assign blame, express guilt, etc.